Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Experiments

 \subsection{Results and Qualitative Examples}

-We apply each reasoning function to the unified knowledge graph and present representative outputs from the \textit{Think of family} macro-event and the \textit{Intro\_1} event.
-These examples illustrate how structured reasoning can extract meaningful narrative elements from graph traversal.
+We apply each symbolic reasoning function to the unified graph and extract outputs from the \textit{Think of family} macro-event and the \textit{Intro\_1} event.
+These examples demonstrate the framework’s capacity for interpretable and coherent narrative inference.

 \textbf{Actions in macro-event \textit{Think of family}:} \\ \texttt{hold\_hand}, \texttt{look\_at\_letter}, \texttt{cook\_rice}, \texttt{walk\_away}

 \textbf{Dialogues in event \textit{Intro\_1}:} \begin{itemize} \item ``Before I knew it, it was May, the season when young leaves are the most beautiful.'' \item ``I had just started living on my own.'' \end{itemize}